padajar/padajar.github.io/_pages/economics.md

 title: "economics"
 ---

 My work is all centered around the economics of education.
-While this makes me at my core a labor economist, I filter in and out of a lot of other fields (development, market design, IO, metrics, behavioral, theory) so that I can use their tools to answer the questions I’m working on!
+While this makes me a labor economist at my core, I filter in and out of a lot of other fields (development, market design, IO, metrics, behavioral, theory) so that I can use their tools to answer the questions I’m working on.

 ## research